waleko/facerecognition/README.md

 Email me a.kovrigin0@gmail.com and visit my site http://alex.unaux.com

 ## License
-This software is provided under the MIT License
+This software is provided under the Unlicense